Ski in Kashka-Suu

 Kashka-Suu Ski Resort – Key Facts:

-- Lifts: 2 lifts – one 1.5 km two-seater chairlift (fixed-grip, vintage) and one rope-tow/drag lift ~800 m.
+• Lifts: 2 lifts – one 1.5 km two-seater chairlift (fixed-grip, vintage) and one rope-tow/drag lift ~800 m.
 The chairlift operates to the summit; the tow covers lower slopes.
-Operating days: Wednesday through Sunday (closed Monday-Tuesday).
-Hours roughly 10:00–16:00 (some days they may open earlier if demand).
+Operating hours roughly 10:00–16:00 + Night ski from 19.00 – 22.00 (some days they may open earlier if demand).

-- Ski Pass Cost: 1200 KGS per day for adults (≈ $14) and around 500 KGS for children.
+• Ski Pass Cost: 1500 KGS / 1800 per day for adults (≈ $17/21) and around 1000 / 1300 KGS for children.
 Half-day passes sometimes available in afternoons.
 Very budget-friendly pricing.
-Rentals on-site (older equipment) for ~500–800 KGS/day.
+Rentals on-site for ~1000–1200 KGS/day.